“The Word” (Λόγος) and the “Wilderness”

 So the word “midbar” got a new meaning, which was: a wilderness where very little rain falls.
 A desert.

-So “Wilderness of Sinai“, or “Wilderness of Judah” point to the desert of Sinai and the desert of Judah.
+So “Wilderness of Sinai” or “Wilderness of Judah” point to the desert of Sinai and the desert of Judah.

 But when “midbar” appears before a name of a town, then we know that this is the area where the shepherds of that town took the flocks to feed them.

-Therefore, Wilderness of Ziph and Wilderness of Maon are those lands out of the cultivated fields, where the people of Ziph and Maon feed their flocks.
+Therefore, “Wilderness of Ziph” and “Wilderness of Maon” are those lands out of the cultivated fields, where the people of Ziph and Maon feed their flocks.

 Many types of “desert”

-In the Biblical Hebrew, we have other words that are used for a desert.
+In Biblical Hebrew, we have other words that are used for a desert.
 They represent different level of aridity.

 “midbar” is probably the mildest desert. because there is enough vegetation for the goats and sheep to be fed.